paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

 }
 ```

-For the `record_charge` operation we are relying on the chain itself to get the owner with `info.sender`.
-So we know someone with a valid wallet
+For the `record_charge` operation we are relying on the chain itself to get the owner from `info.sender`.
+This way we know someone with a valid wallet
 signed the request.
-So there's no validations.
 We could assert if the amount is bigger than 0 for example or other assertions.
 But let's do it simple:

 ```rust
 pub fn record_charge(